 When we say mind the child and not his behavior, there’s an entirely different dynamic involved.
 If parents interpret a child’s misbehavior inaccurately, they will start to have a feeling of fear.
 This fear can eventually lead to guilt, finger-pointing, or worse, shame, and all other negative emotions.

-When this happens, a parent will tend to focus on eliminating the child’s behavior so that they will not have to experience all the negative feelings that come with their child’s behavior.
-Although our goal as parents is rearing well-mannered children, we should understand that focusing on a child’s behavior to eliminate all the negative feelings that it gives us is prioritizing our interests and not that of our children.
+When this happens, a parent will tend to focus on the child by eliminating their behavior so that they will not have to experience all the negative feelings that come with their child’s behavior.
+Although our goal as parents is rearing well-mannered children, we should understand that focus on the child and behavior to eliminate all the negative feelings that it gives us is prioritizing our interests and not that of our children.

 Most parents think that ignoring a child’s misbehavior encourages the persistence of that behavior.
 That is erroneous reasoning based on parental fear.
 In our society, where every wrong deed is reprimanded, we see punishments as the best way of instigating change in behavior.
 It’s like making someone do everything you want by putting a gun to their heads.
 However, this approach is not beneficial for the relationship.
 In contrast, it only injects more fear to the parent and the child.